Negotiate Credit Rating When Settling Debt with Collection Agency

 One very important, but often overlooked, area of debt negotiations is negotiating your credit rating.
 What exactly does that mean you might ask?
 Well, when you look at your credit report, there are notations after a listing such as, "paid as agreed" or "charged-off" and these notation affect your credit score.
-So when you are in negotiations with a collection agency, you want to make sure you are able to change these listings to your advantage.
+When you are in negotiations with a collection agency, you want to make sure you are able to change these listings to your advantage.
 Because what's the point of settling the debt when it still may be hurting your credit score?

-Basic Information on Listing Notations
+Information on Listing Notations

 When dealing with a collection agency, always insist on complete removal of a listing from a collection agency.
 Having a "paid as agreed" notation on a collection account will not help you.
 No matter what the rating, every collection account is a negative mark.
 It's no skin off their nose to delete the listing.